-Investments in the NHPDIP are not investment securities and, as such, are not categorized by risk.
 The Town's exposure to derivatives is indirect through its participation in the NHPDIP.
 The Town's proportional share of these derivatives is not available.
-The fair value of the position in the investment pool is equal to the value of the pool shares and have been measured at amortized cost.
+The fair value of the position in the investment pool is equal to the value of pool shares.